Tulsa, Oklahoma Wedding Guide

 Return: by Officiant

-Transportation -- The best way to get around Tulsa is with a rental car, as the bus system does not operate in all areas and most residents of Tulsa commute via car.
-Not the most eco-friendly option, but that’s how things work sometimes… There are interconnected paved bicycle routes for cyclists and Tulsa does have an active cycling community, including free bicycle loan depots that allow 24 hour rentals for free.
+The best way to get around Tulsa is with a rental car, as the bus system does not operate in all areas, and most residents of Tulsa commute via car.
+Not the most eco-friendly option, but that’s how things work sometimes… There are interconnected paved bicycle routes for cyclists and Tulsa does have an active cycling community, including free bicycle loan depots that allow 24-hour rentals for free.
 So if you or your guests what to offset some of those carbon emissions, look into bicycles!